-In 2015, advertisers wasted $6.3 billion in ad spending as a result of fraudulent advertising practices.¹ This number is only expected to grow, with an anticipated scale towards $7.2 billion.
-Yikes.Ad fraud produces a high profit margin and carries no legal ramifications for the fraudsters’ actions, making it a lucrative, illegal business.
+In 2015, advertisers wasted $6.3 billion in ad spending as a result of fraudulent advertising practices.¹ This number is only expected to grow, with an anticipated scale of $7.2 billion.
+Yikes.Ad fraud produces a high-profit margin and carries no legal ramifications for the fraudsters’ actions, making it a lucrative, illegal business.
 If they’re caught, fraudsters simply tweak their practices and target new websites, until the next time they’re discovered.

 Their business model: create ad fraud, get paid, get caught, start again.

 While you can’t stop all online ad fraud, you can make it harder for cybercriminals.
 Let’s take a deeper look into who these fraudsters are, how they go about their fraudulent acts, and what we can do to be the “Superman” of online advertising.

 Thieves aren’t the only ones committing fraud.
 Every day, innocent consumers naively commit several forms of online fraud.
 Perhaps you’re a fraudster, too.
 Before we get in too deep let’s take a look at the difference between good bots and bad bots.